wpdk/wpdk/README.md

 <a id="acknowledge"></a>
 ## Acknowledments
-The Windows Platform Development Kit has been developed and contributed by [MayaData](https://mayadata.io/), the Data Agility company.
+The Windows Platform Development Kit has been developed and contributed by [DataCore](https://datacore.com/).

 Portions of the code are based on work done by the [DPDK community](https://www.dpdk.org/) to add support for Windows.